LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 - using a timer with sufficiently high resolution (the ``Stopwatch`` gives us measurements in milliseconds).

+In this lab, you get your chance  to learn a bit more about performance by comparing *searches*.
+The art of benchmarking is
+something that is easy to learn but takes a lifetime to master (to borrow a phrase from the famous Othello board game).

 Most of the algorithms we cover in introductory courses tend to be *polynomial* in nature.
-That is, the time can be expressed as a polynomial function of the size of the data size :math:`n`.
+That is, the execution time can be expressed as a polynomial function of the size of the data size :math:`n`.
 Examples include but are not limited to: